 It is important for a country to be able to enforce court orders, but when the judicial and legislative systems sometimes malfunction, as they do in China, it raises questions about whether the ability to expose and punish without due process can lead to abuses of power.

 Liu Hu, a vocal journalist who has criticised government officials on social media, was accused of “spreading rumour and defamation”.
-While seeking legal redress in early 2017, he realised that he was blacklisted as “untrusworthy” and prohibited from purchasing plane tickets.
+While seeking legal redress in early 2017, he realised he was blacklisted as “untrusworthy” and prohibited from buying plane tickets.